 The unlikely pairing of two polar opposites surprisingly resulted in a chemistry so incredible that it transcended television and became a benchmark for romantic relationships among young, black (and most all) couples.

 Unfortunately, things became rocky for the show when it went against the warnings of executive management.
-Debbie Allen sought to film a two-part episode, highlighting the public response to the 1992 Rodney King verdict and the subsequent Los Angeles riots, which at the time, were still very sensitive subjects (It’s highly-believed that this episode resulted in the eventual undoing of the series, which was canceled at season’s end).
+Debbie Allen sought to film a two-part episode, highlighting the public response to the 1992 Rodney King police brutality trial verdict and the subsequent Los Angeles riots, which at the time, were still very sensitive subjects (It is highly believed that this episode resulted in the eventual undoing of the series, which was canceled at season’s end).
 Although they managed to write a two-part finale that offered closure, the cast and writers felt strongly that the show had enough momentum to successfully carry itself at least two more seasons.

 Which brings me to my closing thoughts.
 A Different World hit on societal issues that had been ignored for so long, often considered to be the “we don’t talk about that” topics.
-It sparked and drove interest in such a direction that student enrollment at HBCUs skyrocketed, with students pursuing medicine, law, engineering, etc inspired by the efforts and successes of Kimberly, Freddie and Dwayne (respectively).
-It gave students a reason to be proud to attend predominately black learning institutions during a time when society had claimed that HBCUs had “outlived their usefulness”.
+It sparked and drove interest in such a direction that student enrollment at HBCUs skyrocketed, with students pursuing medicine, law, engineering, etc. inspired by the efforts, perseverance and successes of characters Kimberly, Freddie and Dwayne (respectively).
+It gave students more reasons to be proud to attend predominately black learning institutions, particularly during a time when society claimed that HBCUs had “outlived their usefulness”.
 It brought attention to the concerns of the youth of America, thrust into a different world in the college atmosphere (from the black perspective), while reminding us that real-world issues affect people of all races, beliefs, and yes, age.

 “I know my parents loved me